imprvhub/nasa-apod-py/README.md

 # Welcome to the [Nasa Apod Viewer](https://apod-nasa-viewer.vercel.app/) Project.

-A Python web application for fetching NASA's Astronomy Picture of the Day, shareable as APOD cards.

-Visit the live app: [apod-nasa-viewer.vercel.app](https://apod-nasa-viewer.vercel.app)

-## About

 This project is a Python web application built with Flask.
 It fetches NASA's Astronomy Picture of the Day (APOD) from the NASA API and provides functionalities to view and share the images as APOD cards.

+Visit the live app: [apod-nasa-viewer.vercel.app](https://apod-nasa-viewer.vercel.app)

-## Features
+## Key Features

 - Fetches the Astronomy Picture of the Day from the NASA API.
 - Enables users to explore APOD images via a calendar navigation or by searching for specific dates.